juxor/afaq/markdown/secI2.md

 will not be "perfect" by any means:

-> _"I do not say that the peasants [and workers], freely organised from the bottom up, will miraculously create an ideal organisation, confirming in all respects to our dreams.
+> _"I do not say that the peasants [and workers], freely organised from the bottom up, will miraculously create an ideal organisation, conforming in all respects to our dreams.
 But I am convinced that what they construct will be living and vibrant, a thousands times better and more just than any existing organisation.
-Moreover, this . . . organisation, being on the one hand open to revolutionary propaganda . . . , and on the other, not petrified by the intervention of the State . . . will develop and perfect itself through free experimentation as fully as one can reasonably expect in our times.
+Moreover, this . . . organisation, being on the one hand open to revolutionary propaganda . . . , and on the other, not petrified by the intervention of the State . . . will develop and perfect itself through free experimentation as fully as one can reasonably expect in our times. _

->

-> "With the abolition of the State, the spontaneous self-organisation of popular life . . . will revert to the communes.
+> _"With the abolition of the State, the spontaneous self-organisation of popular life . . . will revert to the communes.
 The development of each commune will take its point of departure the actual condition of its civilisation."_ [**Bakunin on Anarchism**, p.
 207]